ahmedsaed27/odc-api-project/README.md

 ## How to use

 ### go to env file and set your google_client_id , google_client_secret
-### if you dont have you should create one to login with google // here your link to create project
+### if you dont have you should create one to login with google // here your link to create a project
     https://console.cloud.google.com

 ### get your Access token by This link